-Pindrop Security reviewed phone fraud activity affecting financial services institutions during the first six months of 2013 to understand the frequency of attacks and the methods and motives of phone fraudsters.
-This information, along with field reports from Pindrop customer sites, provides a unique view into the risk facing financial institution call centers.
+Pindrop Security reviewed phone fraud activity affecting financial institutions, retailers, and consumers between 2014-2015 to understand the frequency of attacks and the potential consequences of fraud.
+This report provides a unique view into the risk facing call centers and international consumers.

 Top Consumer Phone Scams